klogging/klogging.io/docs/configuration/json.md

 }
 ```

-:::note
+:::caution
 `splunkServer` takes precedence over `seqServer`, which takes precedence over `sendTo`
-if multiple are present.
+if multiple are present in the same sink.
 :::

 :::info